cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 * Simplify event declaration and delivery across services, platforms and systems.
-* Create interoperability and portability between different systems and services in event driven systems.
-* Allow event producers to generate events before consumers are listening, and enable consumers to express interest in events not yet produced.
-* Define a set of metadata to deliver minimal information needed for routing and processing events between systems.
-* Duplicate application data as part of CloudEvent attributes for proper delivery and processing.
+* Define interoperability of event systems that allow services to produce or consume events, where the producer and consumer can be developed and deployed independently.
+* Define a set of metadata about the event being transferred between systems, and how those pieces of metadata should appear in that message while being sent on various protocols.
 * Provide specifications for serializing events in different formats and protocols.
-* Support native batching of multiple events in some protocols, leaving the implementation details to the protocols themselves for interoperability.
-* Exclude the purpose or semantic meaning of an event from the specification;
-  any message conforming to the specification is considered a valid CloudEvent.
-* Allow transmission of errors or exceptions as CloudEvents, leaving attribute values to be defined by the event producer.
-* Define non-normative adapters for mapping events from popular non-native event producers into CloudEvents, providing a best-guess specification for attribute population.

 ### Non-goals

 The following are considered as [non-goals by CloudEvents](https://github.com/cloudevents/spec/blob/main/cloudevents/primer.md#non-goals):

-* Cloud Events does not aim to change the implementation details of underlying communication protocols.
-* Cloud Events does not want to define the processing logic for events within different application and systems.
-* Function build and invocation process
+* Function build and invocation process.
-* Language-specific runtime APIs
+* Language-specific runtime APIs.
-* Selecting a single identity/access control system
+* Selecting a single identity/access control system.
-* Inclusion of protocol-level routing information
+* Inclusion of protocol-level routing information.
-* Event persistence processes
+* Event persistence processes.
-* Mechanism for Authorization, Data Integrity and Confidentiality
+* Mechanism for Authorization, Data Integrity and Confidentiality.
+* Change the implementation details of underlying communication protocols.
+* Define the processing logic for events within different application and systems.

 ## Self-assessment use